WAC Clearinghouse Writing Guide

 Research Considerations

 If your writing assignment requires research, you will probably find that the research process itself will dictate how broad or narrow your topic should be.
 We have all had the experience of doing a library search on a word like "environment" and coming up with thousands of sources.
-Almost as common is the experience of searching a term like "cultural animation" and coming up with only one source that seems useful.
+Almost as common is the experience of searching for a term like "cultural animation" and coming up with only one source that seems useful.
 The topics we choose are often directly related to our research processes and their results.

 Moving from Topic to Thesis